 While locusts and cicadas pose no physical threat to humans, one outranks the other as a threat to human crops.
 The appetite of a locust is voracious, and a plague of locusts about 1/3 of a square mile in size can consume food that would feed up to 35,000 people!
 The largest locust outbreak ever recorded took place between 2003 and 2005 in Africa, costing $2.5 billion in damaged crops.
 Because locust outbreaks are unpredictable, and the space of time between outbreaks can be years or decades, many countries don’t properly prepare to fight the plagues when they do occur, which can lead to complete devastation.

 Whatever their differences, both Cicadas and Locusts are fascinating creatures!

 Cicada Brood X News & Information

-Brood X is currently (spring 2021) emerging on the east coast of the United States.
+Brood X emerged in the spring of 2021 on the east coast of the United States.
 More information and coverage can be found here!

 - Cicadas in New York: What’s Happening Now?